-TAKE eight handfuls of the leaves, wash them and cut them, and lay them on a table to dry; when they are dry; put them into an earthen pot, and put to them four quarts of strong wine-lees; let it stay for twenty-four hours, but stir it twice in the time; then put it into a warm still or an alembeck, and draw it off; cover your bottles with a paper, and prick holes in it; so let it stand two or three days; then mingle it all together, and sweeten it; and when it is settled, bottle it up, and stop it close,
+Wash about eight handfuls of the leaves, and cut them, and tay them on a table to dry; when they are dry put them into an earthen pot, and put to them four quarts of strong wine-lees; let it stay twenty-four hours, but stir it twice in the time; then put it into a warm still or an alembeck, and draw it off; cover your bottles with a paper, and prick holes in it; so let it stand two or three days; then mingle it all together, and sweeten it; and when it is settled, bottle it up, and stop it close.

-To make milk water.
+To make Slip-Coat Cheefe.